Why Work With Us?

 When will I get paid?

-Most of the time payment is the following month..
-We pay for the usages which have been logged as completed sales, this means that the video has been used, the client has been invoiced and the payment for the invoice has reached our account.
+Most of the time, payment is the following month..
+We pay for the usage that has been logged as completed sales.
+This means that the video has been used, the client has been invoiced, and the payment for the invoice has reached our account.

 Why haven't I been paid?

-It is likely that we have requested your payment details, but we weren’t given them, and your payment will be currently pending.
+It is likely that we have requested your payment details, but we weren’t given them, and your payment is currently pending.

 What happens if I don't earn enough to get paid?

-We'll keep adding payments to your balance until your balance covers the relevant payment transaction fees, then we'll make a payment to you via PayPal, however the minimum fee per our agreement is £10 which is usually covered by making one sale.
+We'll keep adding payments to your balance until your balance covers the relevant payment transaction fees, then we'll make a payment to you via PayPal.
+The minimum fee per our agreement is £10, which is usually covered by making one sale.

-Unlike other companies out there who expire or dissolve payments as admin charges which do not meet their minimum payment criteria after 12 months, we strongly believe you should get paid no matter how long your video has been managed by us, so we will continue to accumulate your earnings until you get paid.
+Unlike other companies out there that expire or dissolve payments as admin charges, which do not meet their minimum payment criteria after 12 months, we strongly believe you should get paid no matter how long your video has been managed by us, so we will continue to accumulate your earnings until you get paid.

 What if someone wants to use my video after I sign with ARK Media?